YupingLi93/YupingLi93.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fifth-year PhD student at the Leeds School of Business, University of Colorado Boulder.
-I'm interested in open source innovation, innovation and technology strategy, corporate strategy, and digital platforms.
+Hello!
+I am a PhD candidate at the Leeds School of Business, University of Colorado Boulder.
+My research interests include open source innovation, innovation and technology strategy, corporate strategy, and digital platforms.
+I will be entering the job market for the 2024-2025 academic year.